sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # Setting up an LSP with nvim-lspconfig and Perl in Neovim 0.6.1 in well under 5 minutes (if you're lucky)
 **CAUTION:** This tutorial is sprinkled with expletives and opinions that may be a bit uninformed just to spice things up a little.
 If you're humorless or just think my sense of humor sucks, go [RTFM](#rtfm) instead.

-**PREFACE**: I was pretty clueless about LSPs and using them with neovim until a few days ago.
-Took a few days of fiddling and trial and error to get somewhat of a clue.
+**PREFACE**: I was pretty much clueless about LSPs and using them with neovim until recently.
+It took a few days of fiddling and trial and error to get somewhat of a clue.
 But it's actually surprisingly easy to get set up once you know how.
 Hopefully, this tutorial will help you get clued in a lot faster than I did.
 Good luck!

 # On This Page